In this section, we will talk about the data Customer's Canvas operates with, or assets.

 The designs can be created in several ways:

-- Create them from scratch in BackOffice, which has a built-in Template Editor.
+- Create them from scratch in BackOffice, which has a special built-in editor.

 - Generate them using the Design Atoms framework.

-- Generate a blank design using the DesignProcessor_CreateBlankDesign endpoint.
+- Create a blank design using the DesignProcessor_CreateBlankDesign endpoint.

 - Import a design from Adobe formats such as PSD (Photoshop) or IDML (InDesign) files using DesignProcessor_ImportDesign.